Mint Lemonade

 • 1 cup (200 grams) granulated sugar

-• 1 cup (240 ml) freshly squeezed lemon juice (about 4 medium lemons)
+• 1 cup (240 ml or about 4 medium lemons) lemon juice freshly squeezed

-1. Add 1 cup (240 ml) of water and the granulated sugar to a medium saucepan.
-Set the mixture over medium heat and bring to a boil.
+• Add 1 cup (240 ml) of water and the granulated sugar to a medium saucepan.
+Set the mixture over medium heat and bring to a boil (ignore that it says 6 cups below – it's a technical issue that I can't change).

-4. Add the mint syrup, lemon juice, and remaining 5 cups of water to the pitcher.
-For a nicer green color, add food coloring.
+• Add the mint syrup, lemon juice, and remaining 5 cups of water to the pitcher.
+For a nicer green color, add food coloring (ignore that it says 6 cups below – it's a technical issue that I can't change).

 Notes